 The Creation started life as the Mark Four.
 This band was made up of Kenny Pickett, real name Kenny Lee, (vocals), Norman Miffin (lead guitar), Mick Thompson (rhythm guitar), John Dalton (bass) and Jack Jones (drums).
+The band had previously been known as Jimmy Virgo & the Black Jacks.
 Norman Miffin left in late 1964 to be replaced by Eddie Phillips.
 This group released four singles before Dalton left to join the Kinks and Thompson abandoned music altogether.
 Bob Garner then joined the band.
 He had previously played with the Merseybeats and Tony Sheridan.
 The group decided to change the name to The Creation following a 1966 record deal with Shel Talmy's Planet Records.
 Shel Talmy was known as the producer of The Kinks and The Who.
 In changing from The Mark Four to The Creation and drafting in the new band members, the group's sound became much harder.The first two singles as The Creation were the explosive Making Time and Painter Man, both written by Pickett and Phillips.
 These singles had the raw energy of The Who, also clear on the b-side of Painter Man, Biff Bang Pow.
 Painter Man was later covered by Boney M!
 Eddie Phillips was showing himself to be an innovative guitarist, using to violin bow on the guitar to effect, a feat that was later made more popular by Jimmy Page.
 Both of the singles were minor hits in the UK but were far more successful on the continent where the band had a string of successes.
 The Creation had an action-packed stage show where Kenny Pickett would paint canvasses with aerosol paint and then set fire to them.

 Kenny Pickett left the group in 1967 with Bob Garner taking over the vocals.
 Kim Gardner joined to play bass.
 He had previously played with The Birds.
 Singles that followed a move to Polydor included If I Stay Too Long, Life is Just Beginning and How Does it Feel to Feel (later covered by Ride).
 A full size advertisement was taken out on the back page of Melody Maker to push Life is Just Beginning.
 This was of a very old woman with a very lined face.
 This caused such a scandal at the time that it practically crushed any hope of the group increasing their popularity.